jacentino/SqlFun/README.md

 At that stage, all the type checking is performed, so it's easy to make type checking part of automatic testing - one line of code for each module is needed.

-The generating process uses reflection heavily, but no reflection is used while processing a query.
+The generating process uses reflection heavily, but no reflection is used while processing a query - everything is already generated.

 ### Executing queries
 Since your queries have a DataContext as a last parameter, they can be passed to the `run` function after applying preceding parameters.